 General Areas – Student Code of Conduct

-It is expected that children will speak as they themselves would like to be spoken to.
+It is expected that staff and children will speak as they themselves would like to be spoken to.
 The school will encourage an acceptable standard of language.
-Verbal threats and swearing are strictly prohibited.
+Verbal threats, swearing, and sexual innuendo are strictly prohibited.

 Behaviour in Class

 It is expected that students will behave in a manner to satisfy the instructional and emotional needs of classroom life.
 It is expected that students will in no way jeopardize the rights of other pupils to an education.

 It is expected that in hallways and on the stairs, students will walk and the noise level be kept low.
 Students are expected to respect the general principle of movement in the halls and stairs, which is to KEEP TO THE RIGHT.

 Kissing and behaviour of a sexual nature is prohibited at school.

 Doing front and back tucks (no hand flips) is prohibited.

 School bus transportation to “Public School Students” is by law a “service” not a “right”.

 - Punctuality is essential.
 You must be at your assigned point for the departure and avoid needless delay of the vehicle.